 It also leads to clinician fatigue and organisational frustration when national experts are repeatedly approached with requests from different organisations to provide input into similar content.

-A solution to this problem could be if we all worked together, pooling our resources and creating content that can be shared nationally.
+A solution to this problem could be if we all worked together, pooling our resources and creating content that can be shared nationallyThe creation of a national health content hub enables many organisations to share high-quality health and hauora information.

 This kind of collaboration has already begun.
-Over the last year, a number of organisations have started working together, informally sharing content and seeking to find a more efficient and effective way of providing consumer resources.
+A number of organisations have started working together, sharing content and finding a more efficient and effective way of providing consumer resources.